ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 _These instructions are a work in progress.
 In the steps below replace the #.#.# with the actual version number you see after building the lib._

-1. Clone this repository
-2. run `gulp declarations`
-3. Copy (or symlink) the `/N` folder to your project root.
-This provides the TypeScript declarations for NetSuite built in modules.
-4. Symlink the `declarations/` folder to local name `NFT-SS2-#.#.#`.
-This provides the TypeScript declarations for our custom code.